wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 ### Boolean

-The boolean data type has one of the two possible values, `true` or `false`.
+The boolean data type has one of two possible values: `true` or `false`.

 #### Examples